neuromorphic-polito/spikify/docs/spikify/encoding/temporal/deconvolution/ben_spiker.rst

-.. _ben_spiker_algorithm_desc:
+.. _bens_spiker_algorithm_desc:

 Ben's Spiker Encoding
 ============================

-Ben's Spiker Algorithm is a method used to detect spikes within a signal by comparing two cumulative error metrics.
+Bens Spiker Algorithm is a method used to detect spikes within a signal by comparing two cumulative error metrics.
 These metrics are calculated over a segment of the signal, which is filtered using a boxcar (or rectangular) window of a specified length.
 The algorithm relies on the comparison of these errors to determine whether a spike is present at a given timestep.

 **Algorithm Overview**:

-Ben's Spiker Algorithm works as follows:
+Bens Spiker Algorithm works as follows:

 1. **Cumulative Error Calculation**: